VsonicV/vsonicv.github.io/content/publication/francon-2020-prescription/index.md

 - paper-conference

 # Publication name and optional abbreviated publication name.
-publication: '*Proceedings of the 2020 Genetic and Evolutionary Computation Conference*'
+publication: '*Proceedings of the 2020 Genetic and Evolutionary Computation Conference*, Best Paper Award of the General Evolutionary Computation and Hybrids (GECH) track'
 publication_short: ''

 doi: 10.1145/3377930.3389842